Lightning-AI/torchmetrics/docs/source/governance.rst

 **************************************

-The decision what goes into a release is governed by the :ref:`staff contributors and leaders <governance>` of Lightning development.
+The decision what goes into a release is governed by the :ref:`staff contributors and leaders <governance>` of Torchmetrics development.
 Whenever possible, discussion happens publicly on GitHub and includes the whole community.
 When a consensus is reached, staff and core contributors assign milestones and labels to the issue and/or pull request and start tracking the development.
 It is possible that priorities change over time.

 Commits to the project are exclusively to be added by pull requests on GitHub and anyone in the community is welcome to review them.
 However, reviews submitted by